-Under a relative or "curved" grading scheme, the evaluation of a student's performance is based on her percentile rank within her comparison group.
-Importantly, these grades are determined independently from any absolute measures of performance.
-These mechanisms have become a fixture in many university classrooms and law schools.
-Indeed, mechanism designers across many areas of education have employed relative awarding schemes in competitions for scholarships, college admissions, and even teacher pay.
+Consider, for example, a teacher who wishes to maximize effort from his students.
+Setting an absolute threshold for each grade that is too high or too low could cause students to exert minimal effort.
+This teacher may remedy his incomplete information about his students' abilities by grading on the curve.
+Under a relative or "curved" grading mechanism, the evaluation of a student's performance is based on her percentile rank within her comparison group independent of any absolute measure of performance.
+These mechanisms have become a fixture in many university classrooms and law schools.1 Indeed, mechanism designers across many areas of education employ relative evaluation in competitions for scholarships, college admissions, and even teacher pay.^{2,3,4}